Blogs Risk Based Authentication...

 May 29, 2026

-Your security team cannot manually investigate every alert or reset every password.
+Your security team cannot manually investigate every alert.
 As your organization grows, this reactive approach simply doesn't scale, leading to burnout and missed threats.
-The solution isn't to hire more analysts to chase more alerts; it's to build a smarter, more efficient system.
-This involves leveraging automation to handle routine remediation tasks while empowering users to become active participants in their own security.
+The real challenge is how to set up risk based authentication without annoying users.
+The answer starts with understanding what causes employees to become high-risk users in the first place.
 By combining autonomous action with human oversight, you can address risk at scale and free your experts to focus on complex threats.
-This modern approach to security operations brings up a vital question: What are effective strategies to address the top 10% of risky users without overwhelming your team?
-This guide explains how the leading Human Risk Management Platform uses intelligent automation to make proactive security a reality.
+This guide explains how a leading Human Risk Management (HRM) platform uses intelligent automation to make proactive security a reality.

 Identifying the top 10% of risky users in your organization isn't just about spotting one-off mistakes.
 It's about understanding the complete picture of risk that surrounds an individual.
 Microsoft Entra ID provides valuable signals, but true visibility comes from correlating data across multiple dimensions.
 A Human Risk Management (HRM) approach helps you connect the dots between what users do, what they can access, and the threats they face.
 By looking at these three pillars together, you can move from reacting to incidents to proactively preventing them.